-MERC presently participates in the Public Employees Retirement System and agrees to maintain such participation for the term of this Agreement, subject to applicable law.
-If the Commission determines to make health and dental insurance benefits available to part-time employees of the Commission, either party may reopen this Section (12) of the agreement within thirty (30) calendar days of the determination by the Commission.
+MERC presently participates in the Public Employees Retirement System ("PERS") and agrees to maintain such participation for the term of this Agreement, subject to applicable law.
+MERC will provide all new employees with information regarding PERS.
+If the Commission determines to make health and dental insurance benefits available to part-time employees of the

+Commission, either party may reopen this Section (13) of the agreement within thirty (30) calendar days of the determination by the Commission.

-SECTION 13.
+SECTION 14.
 STRAIGHT SHIFT AND FRACTIONS

-A straight shift shall apply to all four (4) hour minimum calls in all work classifications except that the minimum call for the Intermediate Theatre and New Theatre Building Box Office shall be three (3) hours.
-All work in excess of the minimum call shall be paid for at the straight time rate
+A straight shift shall apply to all four (4) hour minimum calls in all work classifications except that the minimum call for the Newmark Theatre, the New Theatre Building Box Office and the resident company youth concerts or children's theatre productions shall be three (3) hours.
+All work in excess of the minimum call shall be paid for at the straight time rate.

-- (a) For purposes of computing time, any time worked beyond the minimum call will be computed and paid in fifteen (15) minute increments. - (b) For purposes of computing total time worked at the Intermediate Theatre, employee time will be computed from the call time until dismissed by the Employer.
-No employee will be released from a rehearsal or performance work

-- call prior to completing three (3) hours work, unless the performance or rehearsal has ended. - (c) Special conditions shall apply to youth concerts or children's theatre productions.
+- (a) For purposes of computing time, any time worked beyond the minimum call will be computed and paid in fifteen (15) minute increments. - (b) For purposes of computing total time worked at the Newmark Theatre, employee time will be computed from the call time until dismissed by the Employer.
+No employee will be released from a rehearsal or performance work call prior to completing three (3) hours work, unless the performance or rehearsal has ended. - (c) Special conditions shall apply to youth concerts or children's theatre productions.
 In the event two performances of a student youth performance or children's theatre are presented "back-to-back," employees shall be compensated with minimum call pay plus any additional hours or incremental portions thereof.
-For all other "back to back" performances with separate audiences, employees shall be fully compensated on the basis of separate minimum calls as descruibed above. - (d) In no event shall wages be duplicated or pyramided.
-Compensation shall not be paid more than once for the same hours under any provision of this Article or Agreement, except as identified in 13(c) above. - (e) No employee covered by this Agreement shall volunteer his services without prior, mutual, written consent of the Employer and the Union.
+For single public weekend youth concerts or children's theatre productions, employees shall be compensated with a 3-hour minimum call pay plus any additional hours or incremental portions thereof.
+In the event two performances of a public weekend youth performance or children's theatre are presented "back-to-back," employees shall be compensated with a 3-hr minimum call pay plus any additional hours or incremental portions thereof.
+For all other "back to back" performances with separate audiences, employees shall be fully compensated on the basis of separate 4-hour minimum calls as described above. - (d) In no event shall wages be duplicated or pyramided.
+Compensation shall not be paid more than once for the same hours under any provision of this Article or Agreement, except as identified in 14(c) above. - (e) No employee covered by this Agreement shall volunteer his services without prior, mutual, written consent of the Employer and the Union.
 The services volunteered must be significantly different than those normally performed in the course of his/her paid job.

-SECTION 14.
+SECTION 15.
 ADMISSION TO PREMISES

-- 14.1 Any officer or other duly authorized representative of the Union shall be admitted to the premises of the Employer during normal working hours for the purpose of checking the performance of this Agreement by the Employer.
-Any person so admitted shall comply with all the rules and regulations of the Employer while on its premises. - 14.2 Any officer or duly authorized representative of the Union visiting the Employer's facilities shall not interfere with the regular work assignments of employees on duty at the time of such visit.
+Any officer or other duly authorized representative of the Union shall be admitted to the premises of the Employer during normal working hours for the purpose of checking the performance of this Agreement by the Employer.
+Any person so admitted shall comply with all the rules and regulations of the Employer while on its premises.

+Any officer or duly authorized representative of the Union visiting the Employer's facilities shall not interfere with the regular work assignments of employees on duty at the time of such visit.
 Failure to comply with this provision by the Union or its authorized representatives may result in suspension of this provision for the remainder of the Agreement.

-SECTION 15.
+SECTION 16.
 SAVINGS CLAUSE